OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md

 position: 20
 ---

-This section will walk through the different options and considerations for the components required when setting up Octopus High Availability in [Microsoft Azure](https://azure.microsoft.com/en-us/).
+This section walks through the different options and considerations for the components required to set up Octopus High Availability in [Microsoft Azure](https://azure.microsoft.com/en-us/).

 :::hint
 If you are setting Octopus up on AWS or on-premises please see the following guides: